 To use, put a few drops in your usual shampoo.
 You can also mix one to two drops with a tablespoon of carrier oil and massage it into your scalp as an overnight treatment.

 Many other essential oils can provide similar benefits.
-Try experimenting with the ones you like, and mixing them with each other.
-Some to try include:
+Try experimenting with the ones you like and mixing them with each other.
+Some you can try blending with bergamot essential oil include:

 Research on bergamot oil has uncovered multiple benefits.
 These include: